Arthur Griffith: Views on Jews

 From 1904 until his death, Griffith wrote virtually nothing which could be construed as antisemitic.
 Historian Colum Kenny writes that Griffith's "thinking developed" which is shown by a "radical shift" in his journalism.
-Already in 1903, he had supported the candidature of the Jewish Albert Altman for election to Dublin Corporation.
+Already in 1903, he had endorsed the Temperance–Labour Councillor Albert L. Altman, a Jew, for election to Dublin Corporation.
 In 1909, he wrote a favourable article in Sinn Féin on the Jewish contribution to European civilisation, and in Nationality in 1915, he railed against the Irish Parliamentary Party for saying that Jews should be barred from public office.
 Griffith's publication 'Scissors and Paste' published three separate articles sympathetic to Jewish victims of Eastern European pogroms and in 1915 his 'Nationality' published a piece which defended English Jew Matthew Nathan - "We do not know of one Nationalist Irishman who objects to Sir Matthew Nathan because of the religion he professes, or who holds the creed that an Irish Jew should be ineligible for any office he was competent to fill in an Irish government".

 Griffith was a close friend of Jewish solicitor Michael Noyk, who defended many IRA members in courts martial during the Irish War of Independence, and served as an official in the First Dáil Department of Finance and as a Dáil Court judge during the war.
 Other Jewish Friends included Dr Edward Lipman, Jacob Elyan and Dr Bethel Solomons.
 Noyk and Solomons were among a group of friends who purchased a house for Griffith when he married.

+Views on other races

+Griffith held racist views towards Black people; in a preface he authored for the 1913 edition of John Mitchel's Jail Journal, Griffith argued that "no excuses were needed for an Irish Nationalist declining to hold the Negro his peer in right".

+However while in South Africa, he opposed the exploitation of blacks by whites and he expressed appreciation that the Russo-Japanese War which led to a Russian defeat had destroyed "the prestige of the white face" in India.
+Meanwhile, Griffith's newspapers, United Irishman and Sinn Féin, both produced sympathetic coverage of Indian nationalists.
+Griffith was particularly interested in India's Swadeshi movement.